leowz/42_Filler/README.md

 The player who have placed the more pieces on the board wins.

+Read filler.en.pdf to learn more details about the game.

 ### What's in filler?

 There are the project files for the player and a resource directory.